Special Academic Opportunities

 The School of History, Political and International Studies offers programs with a major in History.
 The History major is enhanced by opportunities for independent study, internships, study abroad and in Washington D.C.
 The School houses the Omicron Delta Chapter of Phi Alpha Theta, the international honor society for history.
 Students in this program can establish careers in teaching, the law, government, museum/library archivist, publishing, theology in addition to the private sector.

 Did you know that more than half of FDU’s student body are adults over the age of 25?
 Recognizing that time, work and personal commitments are often greater for adult learners and nontraditional students, the University is committed to serving these audiences with a variety of flexible scheduling options.

-- Formed in 1998, the Petrocelli College of Continuing Studies was introduced to better meet the needs of nontraditional students, specifically adult learners.
-The College offers a range of undergraduate and graduate degrees, certificates, and personal and professional development programs, with many classes scheduled during evenings and weekends.
+- Petrocelli Center for Continuing Studies was introduced to better meet the needs of nontraditional students, specifically adult learners.
+The Center offers undergraduate degree completion programs with a range of specializations.
+Many classes are scheduled during evenings and weekends at several off-campus locations.
 An increasing number of courses with fully or partially-online options provide even more flexible time management opportunities.